-Veterans & Disability: An Open Letter to the Politicians of America
+Veterans and Disability: Open Letter to Politicians of America

-Synopsis* : Letter to the Politicians of America regarding veterans service and disability.
+Synopsis: Letter to the Politicians of the United States of America regarding U.S. veterans service and disability.

 Dear Commander in Chief,